 An article you may benefit from reading and using to help you to pray for your unbelieving spouse, is found on the Familylife.com web site:

-And lastly, something we posted in an article, written to those who love prodigals.
+And lastly, this is something we posted in an article, written to those who love prodigals.
 This particular advice comes from the book, Parents in Pain, written by Dr John White.
 Even though it deals with parenting issues, the following can be used in praying for any prodigal —a spouse, as well.
 [Please note that I divided the advice into bullet points for your praying convenience.]:

 - We may ask with every confidence that God will open the eyes of the morally and spiritually blind.